testdrivenio/flask-docker-traefik/draft.md

 # Dockerizing Flask with Postgres, Gunicorn, and Traefik

-In this tutorial, we'll look at how to set up Flask with Postgres, and Docker.
+In this tutorial, we'll look at how to set up Flask with Postgres and Docker.
 For production environments, we'll add on Gunicorn, Traefik, and Let's Encrypt.

 ## Project Setup